Pilot projects funded by the European Parliament

 Health4LGBTI: Reducing health inequalities experienced by LGBTI people

-- A state‐of‐the‐art review of the health inequalities experienced by LGBTI people and the barriers faced by health professionals in providing healthcare for LGBTI people;
+- Research (scoping review, scientific review, focus groups) into health needs and challenges faced by LGBTI people and key barriers faced by health professionals when providing care for LGBTI people.

 For more information, please contact Massimo Mirandola, Verona University Hospital (email@example.com).